fingerpich/jalali-moment/README.md

 ## Introduction

-Jalali calendar is a solar calendar system.
+jalali(Persian) calendar is a solar calendar system.
 It gains approximately 1 day on the Julian calendar every 128 years.
 [Read more on Wikipedia](http://en.wikipedia.org/wiki/Jalali_calendar).

 Calendar conversion is based on the [algorithm provided by Kazimierz M. Borkowski](http://www.astro.uni.torun.pl/~kb/Papers/EMP/PersianC-EMP.htm) and has a very good performance.

-This plugin adds jalali (Persian, Khorshidi, Shamsi) calendar system to [moment.js](http://momentjs.com) library.
+This plugin adds Jalali (Persian, Khorshidi, Shamsi) calendar system to [moment.js](http://momentjs.com) library.

 ## Install